Pentastomida: Crustaceans

 The discovery that tongue worms are crustaceans can be traced back to the work of Pierre-Joseph Van Beneden, who compared them to parasitic copepods.
 The modern form of this hypothesis dates from Karl Georg Wingstrand's study of sperm morphology, which recognized similarities in sperm structure between tongue worms and fish lice (Argulidae) – a group of maxillopod crustaceans which live as parasites on fish and occasionally amphibians.
 John Riley and colleagues also offered a detailed justification for the inclusion of the tongue worms among the crustaceans.
 The fish louse model received significant further support from the molecular work of Lawrence G. Abele and colleagues.
 A number of subsequent molecular phylogenies have corroborated these results, and the name Ichthyostraca has been proposed for a (Pentastomida + Branchiura) clade.
 Thus a number of important standard works and databases on crustaceans now include the pentastomids as members of this group.

 Stem-arthropods

 Critics of the Ichthyostraca classification have pointed out that even parasitic crustaceans can still be recognized as crustaceans based on their larvae; but that tongue worms and their larvae do not express typical characters for Crustacea or even Euarthropoda.
 An alternative model notes the extremely ancient Cambrian origins of these animals and interprets tongue worms as stem-group arthropods.
 A 2008 morphological analysis recovered Pentastomida outside the arthropods, as sister group to a clade including nematodes, priapulids and similar ecdysozoan 'worm' groups.
 Adding fossils, they suggested an extinct animal called Facivermis could be closely related to tongue worms.
-However it should be stressed that these authors did not explicitly test pentastomid/crustacean relationships.
+However it should be stressed that these authors did not explicitly test pentastomid/crustacean relationships and do not take the molecular information into account.